48 hours in Athens

 For only 48 Hours in Athens You MUST visit the Acropolis BUT before you do please visit the new Acropolis Museum first.
 To truly understand the history and story behind this ancient town on a hill you will appreciate having visited here first.
 The museum is direct across from the entrance from the archeological site and will help you connect the dots before you visit the mountain museum.
 Bonus, it’s only €5 per person and so worth it!

 Do the tour guide of Acropolis!
 Unless you have already signed up with an official tour guide, know that you can catch an official tour right outside the entrance gate ~ make sure they are wearing a badge.
 Most of the guides will wait a few minutes until they have 20 people.
 If we would have waited, it would’ve been about €15 per person and I feel like that would be worth it also.
 We were heading to another museum so we missed out on the official guide but I know if we returned, I would do it!

 Flea Market ~ Plaka neighborhood

-If you are only staying a few days in Athens I would recommend to stay in this neighborhood.
+If you are only staying for 48 hours in Athens or a few days, I would recommend staying in this neighborhood.
 The Plaka district.
 This location is within walking distance of just about everything you’ll want to see and it’s in the old town district and quite beautiful.
 It is touristy but also has a lot of shopping, restaurants and historical sites making your stay here perfect.
 You might have to pay a bit more for this location but it would balance out the cost in travel in and out of the city.

 Another favorite was 33 Adrianau near the Royal Agora.
 They have tasty omelettes and fresh yogurt this brought us back a few times too.
 Try the yogurt with honey, it tastes like a dessert, not exactly a healthy breakfast option, though.